NadiaFortune/WorkDay-Scheduler/README.md

 ## **Credits**

-The following resources were used to research the coding funcionality for the successful deployment of the application: YouTube, w3schools, and MDN.
+The following resources were used to research the coding funcionality for the successful deployment of the application: YouTube, w3schools, MDN, JQuery CDN, and day.js

 I did not use a tutor guidance session for this challenge.